Odn07/alx-low_level_programming/0x03-debugging/README.md

 1. TASKS 0: Test of the function positive_or_negative() gives a negative and positive integers.
 2. TASKS 1: Comment out the line from the code causing the code to go into infinite loop.
+3. TASKS 2: This program prints the largest of three integers.